fumzy123/resume/index.md

 #### React, TypeScript, Vite, CSS

 - A Social Media app that changes the way people engage online.
+- We discussed the core idea of the UI/UX design, and discussed the technical implementations of the front-end code.
-- Responsible for implementing the React Components that allow users to Post
+- Responsible for implementing the React Components that allow users to make different kinds of post.
 - Responsible for implementing the UI/UX Design for the app using CSS.

 ### **[Wordle Game](https://project-wordle-pkgi9lvat-fumezs-projects.vercel.app/)**